Hot Wheels: AcceleRacers

 Hot Wheels: AcceleRacers is a 2005 series of four animated films produced by Canadian company Mainframe Entertainment, which also produced the television series ReBoot.
 Available on DVD and VHS, it has also been shown on Cartoon Network.

 The film series takes place in the same continuity as the 1969 animated series.
 A sequel to the 2003 film Hot Wheels: World Race, the series takes place two years after the World Race in California and puts Mattel's Hot Wheels toy cars in a ReBoot-like situation.
 The films were distributed by Warner Bros.
 Television and the soundtrack was distributed by Sony BMG.
 A collectible card game, which was shown in the DVD bonus, and other merchandise were also made.

-The series aired on Cartoon Network in 2005-2006 Ignition (January 8), The Speed of Silence (March 19), Breaking Point (June 25) and The Ultimate Race (October 1).
+The series aired on Cartoon Network in 2005–2006 in the following sequence: Ignition (January 8), The Speed of Silence (March 19), Breaking Point (June 25) and The Ultimate Race (October 1).

 Plot

 Two years after the end of the World Race, Dr. Peter Tezla continues to study the information he gathered on the Wheel of Power while it was in his possession.
 However, he finds that Gelorum has returned fully repaired, now with her army of Racing Drones and is attempting to steal the Wheel of Power again.
 Tezla enters Highway 35 himself and attempts to stop Gelorum but fails and is greatly injured as the Drones capture the Wheel.
 He manages to escape back to Earth, and the Drones turn Hot Wheels City into their new headquarters.

-Meanwhile, in present-day California, former World Race drivers Vert Wheeler, Kurt Wylde, Taro Kitano, and Mark Wylde have now become members of two street racing teams: the Teku and the Metal Maniacs.
+Meanwhile, in present-day California, former World Race drivers Vert Wheeler, Kurt Wylde, Taro Kitano, and Mark Wylde have now become members of two street racing teams: the Teku, a team themed around import scene culture, and the Metal Maniacs, who are themed around Muscle Car and Hot Rod culture.
 During a grudge race on the coastline, Dr. Tezla's robotic assistant Gig appears, telling the World Race drivers that Dr. Tezla needs their help.
 Arriving at Dr. Tezla’s old base from the World Race, with some of their new teammates, they find it partially destroyed.
 Former Dune Ratz driver Brian Kadeem appears and takes them to the AcceleDrome, Dr. Tezla's new base.
 After the drivers arrive, Dr. Tezla appears on a large hologram in the middle of the cavern and tells them what he has found: new Acceleron knowledge from the Wheel of Power's research.
 Now that the Wheel has been taken from its spire in Highway 35, the Drones have control over the dimension’s portals.